 Let us now consider a model for resilience.
-Let RES^{} be a latent variable that measures the extent of a firm's resilience to the crisis.
-The lower the value of RES^{}, the higher the firm's probability of being affected negatively by the pandemic in the form of losing turnover and/or downsizing.
-We assume that a firm's resilience to the crisis depends among other characteristics on their innovativeness:
+Let RES be a latent variable that measures the extent of a firm's resilience to the crisis.
+The lower the value of RES, the higher the firm's probability of being affected negatively by the pandemic in the form of losing turnover and/or downsizing.
+We assume that a firm's resilience to the crisis depends on, among other characteristics, their innovativeness:

-$$RES_i^ = INNO_i^\alpha + \beta h_i + X_i\gamma + \eta_i \text{ , } (i=1, ..., 6108)$$ (1)
+$$RES{i}^{} = \alpha{0} + INNO{i}^{}\alpha + \beta h{i} + X{i}\gamma + \eta{i}, \ (i = 1, \dots, 6108),$$ (1)

-where $INNO_i^$ is a latent variable that measures the extent of a firm's creativity/research activity and is represented by a vector of factor scores for different approaches to innovation estimated by Capasso and Rybalka (2022), while h_i is the share of employees with upper secondary education and X_i is a vector of other observed firm characteristics (i.e. firm size, age, industry, location and a constant term), α , β and γ are vectors of interest, and η_i is an error term.
+where INNO^{}i is a latent variable that measures the extent of a firm's creativity/research activity and is represented by a vector of factor scores for different approaches to innovation estimated by [12], while h_i is the share of employees with upper secondary education and X_i is a vector of other observed firm characteristics (i.e., firm size, age, industry, location and a constant term), α , β and γ are vectors of interest, α_0 is a constant term and η_i is an error term.

-As a measure of RES_i^ we first use an indicator of whether a firm used compensation schemes related to the marked loss of turnover due to the pandemic in the given sub-period or not, i.e. a dummy variable that is equal to 1 in the case of use and 0 in the case of non-use of compensation schemes in the given sub-period.
-This model is then estimated for the whole observation period and for each sub-period separately.11 The estimation results for different approaches to innovation, by sub-period, are presented in Table 4.
+As a measure of RES_i^ , we first use an indicator of whether a firm used compensation schemes related to the marked loss of turnover due to the pandemic in the given sub-period or not, i.e., a dummy variable that is equal to 1 in the case of use and 0 in the case of non-use of compensation schemes in the given sub-period.
+This model is then estimated for the whole observation period and for each sub-period separately.
+(Note that we do not have time series for firms' characteristics at a detailed level such as month to month.
+These characteristics are fixed at the pre-crisis level as provided by CIS2018.
+However, variation over time in the use of the compensation schemes allows us to estimate the extent of resilience of a given firm at different stages of the pandemic.)
+The estimation results for different approaches to innovation, by sub-period, are presented in Table 4.